alfonsof/terraform-aws-examples/code/13-if-else-statements-example/README.md

-# Terraform simple If-Else-Statement example
+# Terraform Simple If-Else-Statement example

 This folder contains the simple If-Else-Statement example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).